gairepawan/gairepawan/index.md

    easier to read.

 # **Code Review**
+A code review involves quality assurance on a particular project by reviewing its source code and output.
+This is highly important to the success of computer science professionals, since it ensures a level of consistency in the development of a project and allows for a higher level of coding standards to be met.

-You can watch the code review here.
-[Code Review Youtube Link](https://www.youtube.com/watch?v=8pLpEzc8ggk)
+You can watch the code review [here](https://www.youtube.com/watch?v=8pLpEzc8ggk)

 # **Enhancement One: Software Design and Engineering**